Coordinators and Proctors

 We are looking for personable, organized, and responsible Testing Coordinators to supervise, track and evaluate day-to-day activities during the testing season, months March-July.
 Testing Coordinator responsibilities include using the tools developed by Homeschool Testing Services and implementing a successful testing event.
 Testing Coordinators maintain the management of their testing event from beginning to end.

-- Event location, date, time and an idea of proctors must be done FIRST.
+Event location, date, time and an idea of proctors is an important first step for considering a Testing Coordinator position.

-- Distribute testing waiver, gathered for every child under the age of 18, include in return package to HTS.
+- Distribute testing waiver, gathered for every child under the age of 18 that is not accompanied by a parent or guardian.

-- Must go through all required testing training given by Homeschool Testing Services.
+- Must go through any required testing training given by Homeschool Testing Services.

 - Monitoring and overseeing communication to customer (parent); typically, on a small-scale need.